gradienthealth/pydicom-3/doc/tutorials/filesets.rst

 .. note::

-    Despite its name, a DICOMDIR file is not a file system directory and can be read using :func:`~pydicom.filereader.dcmread` like any other DICOM dataset.
+    Despite its name, a DICOMDIR file is not a file system directory and can be read using :func:`~pydicom3.filereader.dcmread` like any other DICOM dataset.

 Every File-set must contain a single file with the filename ``DICOMDIR``, the